 Personalized experiences are key in all facets of life and customers have come to expect this of businesses.
 Personalization is vital to web conversion and can be created with the right A/B testing techniques.

 We currently live in a world of choice, but no shoppers have time to sift through all the options offered by companies.
-Instead, they demand a personalized experience with choices and content being narrowed down based on their preferences to create a truly seamless visit to your site.
+Instead, they demand a a personalized experience with choices and content being narrowed down based on their preferences to create a truly seamless visit to your site.
 Most users are able to quickly identify when a webpage is not relevant for them and quickly move on.
 Without web personalization, you’ll face abysmally low click through rates, few conversions, and lower profits.

 Luckily there are several techniques you can employ in order to boost your conversion rate and increase the return on investment for your website.
 While many organizations use strong, tailor-made marketing campaigns to attract new audiences, they fail to apply this same effort to the user experience on their webpages.
 In the age of e-commerce and digital distribution, this is a terrible mistake to make, yet can be easily corrected through website personalization.

 1 What is website personalization? (and why you should care)

 Website personalization is the act of tailoring website content (such as offers, messages and navigation) to customer preferences in order to provide the experience and products that customers require.
 For example, at a basic level if a shopper is searching for a standing desk on a furniture website, through website personalization, the customer would get more standing desk suggestions, instead of seeing something unrelated like couches on the website.